 Engineered wood flooring pre-finished with a lacquer gives it a smooth, easy-to-clean surface.
-With any wood product it is wise to limit the amount of water that is used and regular vacuuming is recommended to control dust and prevent particles of grit from being walked into the surface.
+With any wood product it is wise to limit the amount of water that is used and regular vacuuming is recommended to control dust and prevent particles of grit or sand from being walked into the surface.

-Periodically the floor can be cleaned with a well-wrung mop or spray mop system (recommended).
-Use a neutral detergent, maximum pH 8.
+Periodically the floor can be cleaned with a well-wrung mop or spray mop system.
+Use a mild, neutral pH detergent mixed with some warm water.
 Ensure that any water that is applied becomes dry within one minute.
 A spillage is unlikely to mark your floor if wiped up immediately.